neerajkesav/ann-thyroid-classification/README.md

       `python main.py`

 Note: Model accuracy - on validation: 98.57% (0.41%) and on test data: 98.279%.
-As per the dataset information any model with accuracy >92% is considered as good one.
+As per the dataset information any model with accuracy >92% is considered as a good one.
 Further improvement is definitely possible.

 [ds]: <https://archive.ics.uci.edu/ml/datasets/thyroid+disease>